 This class is a comprehensive historical view of Black and Indigenous communities and other People of Color throughout global history.
 In this elective course, students will have the opportunity to examine a complete and inclusive history through the lens of Black and Indigenous communities and other People of Color from 3000 BCE to modern day, with great emphasis on colonialism and the emergence of new nations.
-Using primary sources, literature, music, art, and other forms of expression, the curriculum will place historically marginalized communities at the center of the narrative to allow for an authentic and complete historical account.
+Through the use of primary sources, literature, music, art, and other forms of expression, the curriculum will place historically marginalized communities at the center of the narrative to allow for an authentic and complete historical account.
 Students will study prejudice and discrimination and its impact on the human experience.

-- Core text levels of complexity align to the recommended levels for the grade level. - Course content is paced to provide flexibility and scaffolding to meet the varying needs of students. - Flexible pacing and instructional scaffolds to support student progress towards meeting grade level standards.
+- Core text levels of complexity align to the recommended levels for the grade level. - Course content is paced to provide flexibility and scaffolding to meet the varying needs of students. - Flexible pacing and instructional scaffolds to support student progress towards meeting grade level standards

-Course # Course Name Grade Recommendations Credits 253 CP Humanitarian Studies & Social Justice+ 9-12 N/A 5 Dual Credit Eligible
+Course # Course Name Grade Recommendations Credits

+253 СР 9-12 N/A 5

+Humanitarian Studies Dual Credit Eligible

+& Social Justice+